mvaganov/thinkwithtools/curriculum.md

   </code>
 </ul></details>
 <details><summary>Use AI to brainstorm "10 everyday frustrations" --> filter ideas together</summary><ul>
 <li> Prompt: List 10 everyday frustrations people have that could inspire a product.
+Did the LLM miss any important frustrations?
-<li> Pick a topic with students, possibly from the list of frustrations,
+<li> Pick a topic with students, possibly from the list of frustrations.
-<li> Prompt: Create a table of possible solutions to [insert problem description here]. for each solution, identify practical feasibility (could the product be created) and financial feasibility (could this product be produced cheaply).
+<li> Prompt: Create a table of possible solutions to [insert frustrating problem description here]. for each solution, identify practical use (does the product solve the problem), practical feasibility (could the product actually be created) and financial feasibility (could this product be produced cheaply).
+Impractical and expensive products are not bad, this is an exercise to judge the AI's brainstorming.
 <li> Show how to use AI image generators to create placeholder images of new products.
 <li> Show how to feed sketches into image generators to make product images with specific details.
 </ul></details>
 <details><summary>Discuss divergent thinking vs. convergent filtering</summary><ul>
 <li> Read through the table with the class. identify which ideas are nonsense, which are promising, and why.
 <li> Identify how the AI is being used for Divergent Thinking (generating different ideas), and your human intuition is being used for Convergent Filtering (recognizing signal in the LLM's noise).
+<li> Note that the intellectual brainstorm work could have happened without the AI, but the AI sped up the process.
 </ul></details>
 <details><summary>How to do convergent filtering with images</summary><ul>
 <li> <a href="https://www.photopea.com/">Photoshop tools</a> can combine and manipulate images.
 Using AI tools, you can create AI generated image parts, and arrange them in a collage, on different layers and effects, with photoshop.
 </ul></details>
 <details><summary><b>Assignment:</b> Products That Don't Exist (fake product landing page)</summary><ul>
 <li> Create a landing page for a new product that doesn't yet exist.
 Include images, and text descriptions of the product.
 Try to make a product that people will want to buy.
-It's ok if you don't know how to create it.
+It's ok if you don't know how to create it, or if the product is impractical.
 <li> Before starting the assignment, ask students to:<ul>
   <li> Use AI to generate product ideas.
   <li> Consider: could you come up with a better ideas by combining ideas that the AI listed?